 - Dunlop Volleys are by far the best shoes to wear when getting up on a roof 🙂

-For most Brisbane-ites tarping a roof comes after a storm has passed and you’ve either noticed that your roof is leaking or after evaluating your roof you’ve noticed tiles are either broken, moved, damaged or missing.
+For most Brisbane residents, roof tarping is most likely needed after a storm when you notice that your roof is leaking, or there are broken, damaged or missing tiles.
 Sometimes it’s difficult to find a leak – if you’re having trouble, take a look at our blog post What to do if your roof is leaking to get you started.

 - Missing, cracked or damaged tiles